hmfaysal/hmfaysal-omega-theme/_posts/2018-09-25-Trusted-Configurations.md

 [^MyStory]: This is my story!
 I'll decide who the heros are...
 [^NoCream]: Spoiler Alert: there are no roles on Galaxy for CREAM.
 That's what we're here to fix.
 [^TDD]: See _e.g._ [the TDD chapter](https://www.jamesshore.com/Agile-Book/test_driven_development.html) in James Shore's book on Agile development.
+[^integrity]: These issues encapsulate others, such as _integrity_ (has this thing been tampered with) and _uniqueness_ and _correctness_ (is this the thing I think it is?)
+[^Secant]: Secant is a product developed by the Czech NREN CESNET which EGI uses for vulnerability scanning.
+It applies several methods and tools, not just comparing package versions to CVEs.
+[^LHC]: For the sake of clarity, I'm referring to the four experiments at the Large Hadron Collider (LHC) - ALICE, ATLAS, CMS and LHCb.
+The first and third have been explicitly designed to complement each other, whilst the other two have often provided cross-validation information on signals, with different emphasis.
+[^CrossValidation]: See e.g.: Voss, H. (2013).
+Classification.
+In Data Analysis in High Energy Physics (eds O. Behnke, K. Kröninger, G. Schott and T. Schörner‐Sadenius). [doi:10.1002/9783527653416.ch5](https://doi.org/10.1002/9783527653416.ch5)